 Which Fertilizer Should You Use?

 You should apply only the nutrients your lawn needs.
 To determine what your grass needs, have your soil tested—every year for coarse, sandy soils, and every two or three years for fine, clay-heavy soils.
-(You can obtain soil-testing kits from county extension offices.)
-These also analyze soil pH.
+(You can have the soil tested by taking a sample to your local extension office.)
+These tests also analyze soil pH.
 Soils with too high or too low a pH adversely impact the grass's ability to absorb nutrients.

 Select a fertilizer based on your soil test's recommendations for potassium and phosphorus.
 For soil with a pH below 5.5, use a fertilizer containing lime; use a fertilizer with sulfur in it if the soil pH is above 7.
 Note that testing of nitrogen levels is only done infrequently; you'll apply that nutrient to promote the growth and the level of greenness you prefer.
 Typical recommendations for nitrogen are based on your grass species, but they generally fall between 1/2 to 1 pound per 1,000 square feet at each application.
 Read the product label, and follow its instructions to the letter.